 The Company's head office is based in Toronto, Ontario, Canada.
-Effective February 9, 2017, the common shares trade under the symbol "SRHI" on the Toronto Stock Exchange ("TSX") as a result of the Arrangement (See Business Combinations and Reverse Takeover).
+Effective February 9, 2017, the common shares trade under the symbol "SRHI" on the Toronto Stock Exchange ("TSX") as a result of the Arrangement (See Business Combinations and Reverse Takeover elsewhere in this MD&A).
 The Company previously traded under the symbol "ADI".